On Israel vote eve, Netanyahu fends off surge to his right

 "Today we are embarking on a wonderful journey to unite all the parts of Israel: religious and secular and haredi (ultra-Orthodox), all of us together," he told reporters.

-Other center-left parties, while hoping their bloc can win a majority, have said they could join a Netanyahu-led government, which might reduce its rightward tilt.
+Other centre-left parties, while hoping their bloc can win a majority, have said they could join a Netanyahu-led government, which might reduce its rightward tilt.

 Tzipi Livni, a former foreign minister and negotiator with the Palestinians, has promised to work for a regional peace deal.
 Her Hatnuah party is expected to win fewer than 10 seats.